cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 This optimization can inline additional functions that aren't recursive and also aren't declared `inline` in the source code.
 If there's enough instruction space, all function calls may be inlined and the original function body removed from the program.

-When the optimization level is set to `advanced` and there isn't enough instruction space, only a single one or several specific function calls may be inlined; in such case the original function body remains in the program and is used by the function calls that weren't inlined.
+When there isn't enough instruction space, only a single one or several specific function calls may be inlined; in such case the original function body remains in the program and is used by the function calls that weren't inlined.
 If there are only last two function calls remaining, either both of them, or none of them, will be inlined.

-It is therefore no longer necessary to use the `inline` keyword, except in cases when Mindcode's automatic inlining chooses function different from the one(s) you prefer to be inlined.
+It is therefore no longer necessary to use the `inline` keyword, except in cases when Mindcode's automatic inlining chooses function different from the one(s) you prefer to be inlined, or when using functions with variable number of parameters.

 ## Case Switching